strongloop/loopback-component-explorer/README.md

 > Default: `null`

 > A hard override for the outgoing protocol (`http` or `https`) that is designated in Swagger
 > resource documents.
-By default, `loopback-explorer` will write the protocol that was used to retrieve
+By default, `loopback-component-explorer` will write the protocol that was used to retrieve
 > the doc.
 This option is useful if, for instance, your API sits behind an SSL terminator
 > and thus needs to report its endpoints as `https`, even though incoming traffic is auto-detected
 > as `http`.